myTerminal/super-emacs/README.md

 Refer [config-key-bindings.el](.emacs.d/super-emacs/config-key-bindings.el) for all the pre-configured key-bindings for your convenience.

+## Customizing

+*super-emacs* comprises entirely of plain-text Elisp files.
+Not everyone has the same setup and that means that you can (and may) change these files according to your need.
+However, if you're the kind of person who regularly pulls updates from upstream, there's a high probability that future improvements may end up resulting in merge conflicts on your local workspace.
+In order to solve this problem (and according to a suggestion from [@ericllazarus](https://github.com/ericllazarus)), the arrangement now has a redesign providing the user a way to extend their configuration without causing conflicts with future updates.
+One recommended way of extending *super-emacs* is described below.

+All configuration files under [.emacs.d/super-emacs](.emacs.d/super-emacs) with a name starting with `config-` can be extended by creating another file next to it with the same name but ending with a `-custom.el`.
+For example, if you plan to extend the file [config-packages.el](.emacs.d/super-emacs/config-packages.el), you can create a file with the name `config-packages-custom.el` next to it in order to hold custom configuration. *super-emacs* will load the original file first followed by the custom file (if it exists) in the right order as designed and you will achieve the effect you desire.
+Whenever there's an update to the original file, there will be no merge conflicts and life would be so much simpler!

 ## References

 If you are looking for a light-weight configuration, try [ample-emacs](https://github.com/myTerminal/ample-emacs).